Updated November 2022.

 Wrap-Up Cuba Tips For Travel 2022

-As an ex-pat from Norway having lived in Havana for the last year and a half, I have done my best to give you my best Cuba tips for travel so you will have hassle-free holiday planning, journey, and a wonderful holiday.
+As an ex-pat from Norway having lived in Havana for almost two years, I have done my best to give you my best Cuba tips for travel so you will have hassle-free holiday planning, journey, and a wonderful holiday.